d365collaborative/d365fo.tools/docs/Set-D365RsatTier2Crypto.md

 schema: 2.0.0
 ---

-# Get-D365RsatSoapHostname
+# Set-D365RsatTier2Crypto

 ## SYNOPSIS
-Get the SOAP hostname for the D365FO environment
+Set the needed configuration to work on Tier2+ environments

 ## SYNTAX

 ```
-Get-D365RsatSoapHostname [<CommonParameters>]
+Set-D365RsatTier2Crypto [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the SOAP hostname from the IIS configuration, to be used during the Rsat configuration
+Set the needed registry settings for when you are running RSAT against a Tier2+ environment

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-D365RsatSoapHostname
+Set-D365RsatTier2Crypto
 ```

-This will get the SOAP hostname from IIS.
+This will configure the registry to support RSAT against a Tier2+ environment.
-It will display the SOAP URL / URI correctly formatted, to be used during the configuration of Rsat.

 ## PARAMETERS